builders-blueprint-series/from-coder-to-engineer/body/chapter-11.md

             - Validation statements cause extra testing

-        2. State can't be guaranteed
+        2. State can not be guaranteed

             - Listing State in first Customer